gilbertohasnofb/auxjad/README.rst

 |PyPI| |Build| |Python versions| |License| |Bug report| |Documentation|

-``auxjad`` is a library of auxiliary functions and classes for Abjad 3.1.
+``auxjad`` is a library of auxiliary functions and classes for Abjad 3.1 aimed at composers of algorithmic music.
 All classes and functions have a __doc__ attribute with usage instructions.

 Documentation is available at https://gilbertohasnofb.github.io/auxjad-docs/.